trek/exposure/responding.markdown

 Customized Responding
 ------------------
-Default responses can be customized with the ActionController method `response_for`.
+Default responses can be customized with the ActionController class method `response_for`.
 You can replace a response with a method name (as symbol), Proc object, or a block.
-You can respond differently to successful and unsuccessful execitions by passing the `:on` option with a value of either `:success` or `:failure`.
+You can respond differently to successful and unsuccessful execution by passing the `:on` option with a value of either `:success` or `:failure`.

 {% highlight ruby %}
 class PostsController < ApplicationController